-Creation of the NMS Deposit Fund
+Creation of the National Mortgage Special Deposit Fund

-After the federal court approved the National Mortgage Settlement and entered consent judgments incorporating its terms, the State Department of Finance submitted a letter (Finance letter) to the Senate Budget and Fiscal Review Committee requesting, among other things, trailer bill language authorizing "the Director of Finance to allocate funds received pursuant to the [NMS]" and creating a special fund where these settlement funds would be deposited.
+After the federal court approved the National Mortgage Settlement and entered consent judgments incorporating its terms, the department of finance submitted a letter

+(Finance letter) to the Senate Budget and Fiscal Review Committee requesting, among other things, trailer bill language authorizing "the Director of Finance to allocate funds received pursuant to the [NMS]" and creating a special fund where these settlement funds would be deposited.
 The Finance letter states: "For 2011-12 and 2012-13, \$94.2 million of the [direct payment amount] will be used to offset General Fund costs of programs that support public protection, consumer fraud enforcement and litigation, and housing related programs.
 An additional \$198 million will be used for debt service payments for programs funded with Proposition 46 and Proposition 1C housing bonds that assist homeowners.
-The remaining \$118.4 million will be reserved for similar use in 2013-14."6
+The remaining \$118.4 million will be reserved for similar use in 2013-14."

 About six weeks later, the Legislature enacted section 12531 as part of a trailer bill to the 2012 Budget Act.
-This section provides in full:
+At the time of its enactment, this section provided in full: